plasticuproject/blog/content/posts/Shares-Write-Up.md

 ![](/blog/images/shares/pics/amy/2.png)

-Now we would like to get an actual shell preferably through SSH, as opposed to just being able to run commands in python.
-To do this we set up a **netcat TCP listener** on port 6666 on our host machine and ran some **reverse shell code** in our python session.
+Now we would like to get an actual shell, preferably through SSH, as opposed to just being able to run commands in python.
+To do this we set up a **netcat TCP listener** on port 6666 on our host machine and run some **reverse shell code** in our python session.
 The code we used can be found at [pentestmonkey](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).

 ![](/blog/images/shares/pics/amy/3.png)
 ![PentestMonkey](/blog/images/shares/pics/amy/4.png)